Creating and Running a PHPixie Project on macOS with ServBay

 (e.g.,YYYY_MM_DD_HHMMSS_create_users_table.php

-) and define the schema in theup()
+) and define the structure of theusers

 anddown()

-methods:php<?php use PHPixie\Database\Migration; use PHPixie\Database\Schema\Table; class CreateUsersTable extends Migration { public function up() { // Use schema builder to create 'users' table $this->schema->create('users', function(Table $table) { $table->increments('id'); // Auto-increment primary key $table->string('name'); // Name column $table->string('email')->unique(); // Email column, unique $table->timestamps(); // created_at and updated_at timestamps }); } public function down() { // Use schema builder to drop the 'users' table $this->schema->drop('users'); } }
+methods:php<?php use PHPixie\Database\Migration; use PHPixie\Database\Schema\Table; class CreateUsersTable extends Migration { public function up() { // Use schema builder to create the 'users' table $this->schema->create('users', function(Table $table) { $table->increments('id'); // Auto-increment primary key $table->string('name'); // Name column $table->string('email')->unique(); // Email column, unique $table->timestamps(); // created_at and updated_at timestamps }); } public function down() { // Use schema builder to drop the 'users' table $this->schema->drop('users'); } }

 1